-House GOP Leader Says Ukraine Expert 'Is Wrong' About Trump Call
+House GOP Leader Defends Trump, Says Expert 'Is Wrong' That Ukraine Call Was Improper

 Nervous Nancy Pelosi is doing everything possible to destroy the Republican Party.
 Our Polls show that it is going to be just the opposite.
 The Do Nothing Dems will lose many seats in 2020.
 They have a Death Wish, led by a corrupt politician, Adam Schiff!— Donald J. Trump (@realDonaldTrump) October 29, 2019

-But public polls indicate a majority of Americans support the probe, almost two dozen incumbent Republicans have announced they will not run for re-election and GOP allies are voicing concern that 2020 could be a wipeout for Republicans.
+But public polls indicate a majority of Americans support the probe, almost two dozen incumbent Republicans have announced they will not run for reelection and GOP allies are voicing concern that 2020 could be a wipeout for Republicans.

-The GOP conference chair, Rep. Liz Cheney, R-Wy., said Democrats are "attempting to put a cloak of legitimacy around this process.
+The GOP conference chair, Rep. Liz Cheney, R-Wyo., said Democrats are "attempting to put a cloak of legitimacy around this process.
 It won't work."

 Cheney also spoke out against some GOP critics who have questioned the patriotism of Vindman, a Purple Heart recipient who was born in Ukraine, and others who have testified.